Tenancy changes

 A HMO is defined in law for council tax purposes as a property that:

-2. is inhabited by a person who, or by two or more persons each of whom, either is a tenant of, or has a licence to occupy, part only of the dwelling; or has a licence to occupy but is not liable (whether alone or jointly with other persons) to pay rent or a licence fee in respect of the dwelling as a whole.
+2. is inhabited by a person who, or by two or more persons each of whom, either is a tenant of, or has a licence to occupy, part only of the dwelling; or has a licence to occupy but is not liable (whether alone or jointly with other persons) to pay rent or a licence fee in respect of the dwelling as a whole or

-Tenants that are all students (HMO properties)
+Tenants that are all students (HMO properties where landlords are liable)

 If we do not receive the evidence from the landlord or letting agent we will attempt to contact the students directly to request proof.
 If however we do not receive the relevant proof then a full charge will be payable by the owner or landlord until proof if received.